 The Entrance Counseling and Master Promissory Note is good for 10 years so you should only have to complete these steps once.

-There is a lifetime limit and yearly maximum you can borrow in Federal Student Loans:
+There is a lifetime limit and yearly maximum you can borrow in Federal Student Loans as a Dependent Student:

 Q. How do my parent(s) apply for a Federal Parent PLUS Loan?

-A. One of your parent’s needs to sign in to www.studentloans.gov (using their social security number and their FAFSA PIN) and click on the “Request a PLUS Loan” link.
+A. If you have been offered the Parent PLUS Loan option on your Official Offer of Award, and one of your parents is interested in applying, then they will need to sign in to www.studentloans.gov (using their social security number and their FAFSA PIN) and click on the “Request a PLUS Loan” link.
 Next they click on the “Parent PLUS” link and follow the steps.